adarlan/plankton/README.md

 # Dockerflow

 Dockerflow is a tool that runs Docker containers in a workflow.
-It can be used to make CI/CD pipelines or any kind of workflow you mind using a Docker Compose configuration file.
+It can be used to make CI/CD pipelines using a Docker Compose configuration file.

-If you already know Docker and the Docker Compose file format, Dockerflow is quite simple.
+If you already know the Docker Compose file format, Dockerflow is quite simple.
-All you need to know is a few labels to use in your Docker Compose file.
+All you need to know are some labels to use in your Docker Compose file.

-## Requirements
+## System requirements

 * Docker (version ???)